silverark/addns/readme.md

 cp addns.json.example addns.json
 ```

-Make sure you stick tot eh types defined.
+Make sure you stick to the types defined in the config file.
 The access token is a string.
 The ID's are integers so don't wrap them in quotes.

 ## Personal Access Token